folio-org/folio-org.github.io/guides/automation.md

 Each environment listed below is based on the [platform-complete](https://github.com/folio-org/platform-complete) Stripes Platform.
 Each also has one based on [platform-core](https://github.com/folio-org/platform-core), so adjust the link to include `-core` (e.g. `folio-testing` to `folio-testing-core`).
+Similarly okapi can be accessed via `folio-testing-okapi` (and see notes in the previous section).

 If an error message (in the 5** series) is shown for the entry point of these sites, then that probably means that it is in the process of being rebuilt (see its "Jenkins job" link).